Paul-Browne/typeScale/README.md

 > My font is unreadable on mobiles *or* massive on desktops

 Every font is different, not just in style.
 Some fonts look tiny at 16px whilst others look relatively large.
-So you may very well need to tweek the formulae, depending on what font you set as your base type.
+So you may very well need to tweek the formulae depending on what font you set as your base type.
+As a rule of thumb:

+If your font looks too small on mobiles, but just right on dektops; increase β (eg. to 15) and increase α (eg. to 450) this way your font will start off larger, but will be the same size when the viewport hits desktop size.

+If your font looks too large on mobiles, but just right on dektops; decrease β (eg. to 12) and decrease α (eg. to 200) this way your font will start off small, but will grow faster, so that the font is the same when the viewport hits desktop size.

+If your font looks just right on mobiles, but too small on dektops; leave β (at 13.5) but decrease α (eg. to 250ish) this way your font will have grown more by the time the viewport hits desktop size.

+If your font looks just right on mobiles, but too big on dektops; leave β (at 13.5) but increase α (eg. to 400ish) this way your font will not have grown too much by the time the viewport hits desktop size.

+If your font looks too small on all devices; increase β, decrease α

+If your font looks too big on all devices; decrease β, increase α

 When calibrating these formulae I used [Open Sans](https://www.google.com/fonts/specimen/Open+Sans)

 [Demo](http://codepen.io/zhirkovski/pen/GgKbxY)